afifa-19/Delta-student/README.md

 # Delta-student
-This is a Demo class
+This is a Demo class.